CazaBelle/CV/README.md

 <a name="profile"></a>

 ## Profile
 Passionate Ruby-enthusiast with experience in HTML5, CSS, Javascript and such frameworks as Rails, React and Angular.
 Active in non-profit programming groups such as Codebar, Code Your Future (as a mentor), Girls Who Code, ngGirls and RailsGirls.
-I have a keen interest in renewable energies, artificial intelligence, augmented realities, blockchain and cryptocurrencies.
+I have a keen interest in renewable energies, artificial intelligence, augmented reality, blockchain and cryptocurrencies.

 Previously I worked as a practice manager in a hectic veterinary practice, a role that required working under pressure, a strong work ethic, and organization.